FLYXLIFESTYLE/lexa-worldmap-mvp/docs/LEXA_IMPLEMENTATION_GUIDE.md

     # The 3 WOW questions (always the same)
     WOW_QUESTIONS = [
         "Tell me about a moment from a trip that lives in you forever.
-Not the place—the moment.
+Not the place-the moment.
 What do you still feel when you remember it?",

         "And the opposite: what ruined a trip for you?
-Not logistics—but a feeling.
+Not logistics-but a feeling.
 Crowded?
 Performative?
 Too structured?
 What made you think 'never again'?",

-        "If this experience had one 'foodgasm' moment—one scene you'd replay forever—what would it be?
+        "If this experience had one 'foodgasm' moment-one scene you'd replay forever-what would it be?
 A taste?
 A view?
 A feeling of complete freedom?"
     ]

     def generate(self, context: ConversationContext) -> str: